Server Settings (General and Customization)

 Recommendations take two forms: recommendations for data sources and tables (for Tableau Desktop) and recommendations for views (for Tableau Server).
 Recommendations are based on the popularity of content and on content used by other users determined to be similar to the current user.

 The training schedule controls how often the server checks for new content and new usage information to keep the recommendations up to date.
 New content includes new and updated data sources and workbooks.
 New usage information includes information such as "Laura Rodriquez used the Food Catering data source" and "Henry Wilson accessed the Monthly Sales view."

 If you notice an impact on server performance, schedule this process to occur at a time when the server load is low.
 To track performance impact, look for the "Recommendations Trainer" or "View Recommendations Trainer" tasks in the Background Tasks for Non Extracts view.

 If you want to disable Recommendations, change the tsm configuration set option "recommendations.enabled" to false.
 If you want to disable only recommendations for views, change the option “recommendations.vizrecs.enabled” to false.

 Server administrators can use this setting to allow or block users from manually running extract refreshes, flow runs, and subscriptions.
 This setting can be applied at the server level to include all the sites on Tableau Server or applied at the site level to include only specific sites.

 Add a custom note to the server sign in page.
 The Sign In setting lets you add text.
 You can optionally add a URL to make the text a link.
-The sign in page text does not display on Tableau Mobile.
+This note will also appear if a user receives a sign in error.
+Custom notes do not display on Tableau Mobile.

 To set a custom note, sign in to a site on Tableau Server.
 On the left-side navigation pane, select Manage all sites from the drop-down site list.
 Select Settings and add a message to Sign In Customization.